alban-read/M1-MICRO-FORTH/dumbint.md

 This was written from scratch, starting with a blank editor page in VS code, CLANG Assembler is used.

-### Incomprehension about Documentation

-I am stunned by projects in GITHUB that have complex software and no documentation

-Mine are simple projects,  with documentation, I guess you can't have everything.

 ### purpose